void0428/ecommerce/README.md

 ## Development Notes

-- The backend uses SQLite by default.
-For production, consider using PostgreSQL.
+- The backend uses PostgreSQL via environment variables.
+Update `.env` for your setup.
 - CORS is configured to allow requests from `http://localhost:3000`
-- Images are stored in `backend/media/products/`
+- Product images are stored on Cloudinary via `django-cloudinary-storage`; set `CLOUDINARY_*` variables before uploading products.
-- Make sure to create the `media` directory if it doesn't exist
+- Local media directory is still available for development fallbacks, but uploaded files default to Cloudinary once credentials are provided.

 ## Production Deployment